NL5 circuit simulator: Components

 Non-linear components are represented as piecewise-linear, or as a function (simulated with one step delay).
-For mixed-signal systems, system-level, and behavioral modeling NL5 uses simple basic digital, function, C-code, and DLL components.
+For mixed-signal systems, system-level, and behavioral modeling NL5 uses simple basic digital, mathematical function, C-code, and DLL components.
 Practically all parameters of NL5 components can be set to positive, negative, zero, or infinity value.
 NL5 schematic may have arbitrary, even unrealizable topology, with floating nodes, "voltage loops", etc.

 Analysis

 NL5 performs transient simulation using modified nodal analysis and trapezoidal integration.
 A special algorithm is in place to handle simulation with ideal components (e.g. zero/infinite resistance and instantaneous switching).

 NL5 performs 3 types of AC analysis: